QuarkNerd/blog/efiennes/_posts/2019-10-23-On-the-dangers-of-sending-your-testers-to-conferences.md

 <p style="text-align:center;"><b>Frances and Herb... and that sign again</b></p>
 <br>
 <b>Frances</b>
-<p>This conferance, <a href="https://www.ministryoftesting.com/events/test-dot-bash-2019" target="_blank">Test.bash() Manchester</a> is the first-ever testing event I have attended, ever!
+<p>This conference, <a href="https://www.ministryoftesting.com/events/test-dot-bash-2019" target="_blank">Test.bash() Manchester</a> is the first-ever testing event I have attended, ever!
 I didn’t expect to gain as much from it as I did, it helped me gain a real perspective on the breadth of application that automation can have.</p>

 <p>It made me reconsider what automation means to me, it’s not just selenium and web driver - it’s innovation and smart product delivery, it’s addressing human bias and easing the delivery of high-quality products.
 I loved meeting and talking to others in a place where I felt part of that community where everyone was there to share, learn and question.</p>